Windows81/Roblox-Freedom-Distribution/README.md

 1. Fonts which existed in their respective versions,
 1. And meshes encoded with versions 4 or 5 _back_ to version 3.

+Some modern programs do weird things to client-sided scripts.
+They use `Script` classs objects, but with a [`RunContext`](https://robloxapi.github.io/ref/class/BaseScript.html#member-RunContext) property set to [`"Client"`](https://robloxapi.github.io/ref/enum/RunContext.html#member-Client).
+You will also need to _manually_ convert these objects to `LocalScripts`.

-However, **union operations done in current-day Studio (CSG v3) are not supported**.
-This is because CSG v2 support was likely completely removed in late 2022.
+And, **union operations done in current-day Studio (CSG v3) are not supported**.
+This is because CSG v2 support was completely removed in late 2022.

 In that case...